 The job with signals is to distinguish anomaly from archetype.

-Trends: patterns with momentum.
+Trends: Patterns with momentum.
 Observable, measurable, and playing out across multiple contexts.

 Example: Threshold Commerce.
 The apartment doorway is becoming the most valuable two square metres in urban retail.
 Buildings retrofitting lobbies into micro-fulfilment zones.
 Packaging redesigned for vertical transport.
 Services building doorstep interaction protocols.